cu-1051/1051LUCKfinal/README.md

-A game programmed in python based on luck/gambling/lottery
+A game of blackjack programmed in python, supplemented with turtle graphics.